Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Conclusion

 Our objective was to address the following research questions: \begin{enumerate} \item[RQ1]: To what extent are SSI principles compatible with the eIDAS 2.0 Architecture Reference Framework? \item[RQ2]: What technical or regulatory modifications could improve alignment with GDPR and ARF requirements while preserving SSI principles? \item[RQ3]: Which challenges arise specifically from misalignments between DLTs and existing regulations? \end{enumerate}

 Concerning RQ1, our analysis identifies several areas in which SSI aligns with the regulation, as well as others that require further adaptation.
-Centralization remains a dominant paradigm in the development of the EUDIW, inherently constraining SSI principles related to sovereignty and user autonomy.
+Centralization remains a dominant paradigm in the development of the EUDIW, architecturally and partially constraining SSI principles related to sovereignty and user autonomy.
 This approach is also strongly authoritative, as government-issued attestations (PIDs) play a foundational role in the proposed EUDIW architecture.
-Consequently, users remain dependent on PID providers, EUDIW providers, certification bodies, and centralized, web-based PKI endpoints to verify the validity of their identities and credentials.
+Consequently, users remain dependent on PID providers, EUDIW providers, certification bodies, and centralized, web-based PKI endpoints to verify the validity of their identities and credentials (including revocation, update, etc).

 Even though the regulation does not explicitly oppose DLTs, their use is currently restricted, primarily to backup storage functionalities.
 Our findings further indicate that particular SSI principles: decentralization, privacy, and interoperability, are more consistently addressed in the literature.
 In contrast, principles such as recoverability, persistence, and existence remain comparatively underexplored.
-Thus, Achieving a mature and integration-ready SSI ecosystem therefore requires rigorous and comprehensive research across all SSI principles.
+Thus, achieving a mature and integration-ready SSI ecosystem requires rigorous and comprehensive research across all SSI principles.

 Regarding RQ2, our analysis yields two main implications.
-First, it suggests the integration of additional features that could incorporate selected SSI properties into the existing model, while acknowledging that not all SSI requirements can be fully satisfied.
-Second, it argues for the reconsideration of certain regulatory aspects, taking into account alternative security measures designed to minimize disclosure risks, as well as the potential anonymity-related implications, including the risk of facilitating organized cybercrime.
+First, it suggests the integration of additional features that could more fully incorporate selected SSI properties into the existing model, while acknowledging that the architectural choice and the extent to which specific technologies are mandated or merely recommended under eiDAS 2.0 as operationalized via the EUDIW ARF, may constrain this potential and limit full conformity.
+Second, it argues for the reconsideration of certain regulatory aspects, including the rigid reliance on government-issued identifiers (PIDs), centralized trust infrastructures, and optional privacy safeguards, advocating instead for more flexible, interoperable, and user-centric models.
+This includes the adoption of alternative security measures (PETs) and cryptographic accountability mechanisms to minimize disclosure risks, strengthen transparency, and enhance user control, while also considering the anonymity-related implications, including the potential risk of facilitating organized cybercrime.

 At last, with regards to RQ3, we identified three primary tensions between blockchain and the GDPR from the literature: the lack of explicit distinction between data controllers and processors, challenges with anonymization in standard transactions, and the immutability of on-chain data.
 Roles within a blockchain-based SSI system should be clearly defined in accordance with eIDAS 2.0 and the GDPR.
 In combination with a European consensus protocol, this definition should ensure that unauthorized users are restricted in their issuance capabilities, while authorities and their representatives retain recognized issuance and credential revocation powers without compromising user privacy or control over personal data.
 Furthermore, data minimization and obfuscation techniques should be applied to on-chain information, and PETs should enable validation and verification while preserving user privacy.